Our team has extensive experience as elevator accident lawyers in New York.

 - The identity of any individuals who inspected or maintained the elevator, hoist, or escalator in the relevant period prior to the incident

 - Any reports or invoices for inspection, maintenance, or repairs to the subject device

 Construction Accident Settlements

 Occasionally, there are construction accident settlements involving personnel or material hoists.
 The Labor Law and Industrial Code provide laws that were enacted to protect construction workers who are involved in erecting these hoists, as well as the construction workers who rely upon the hoists to access the floor where he or she is performing their work.
 If you were injured in an accident involving a hoist at a construction site, you should be sure that your elevator accident lawyers obtain an expert who has the required knowledge and expertise in this area.

 Our team of elevator accident lawyers in New York handles elevator and hoist accidents involving the following:

 - Electrical Malfunction

 - Equipment and/or Safety Device Failure

-If you or a loved one have been injured in an elevator, hoist or escalator accident, please contact our elevator accident lawyers today to discuss your case 212-668-8400.
+If you or a loved one has been injured in an elevator, hoist, elevator accident, or even a scaffold accident, please contact our elevator accident lawyers today to discuss your case 212-668-8400.